 Why Your Trip Matters

-Camille Johnson Taylor, the executive director of the Kane County Office of Tourism says tourists are the lifeblood of their communities, including the charming town of Kanab, home to nationally-recognized Best Friends Animal Sanctuary.
-“We are one of the most tourism-dependent economies in the state so the COVID-19 restrictions disproportionately hit Kanab/Kane County’s economy.
-By supporting our local businesses, customers are protecting the heritage of many local families and the community.
+Camille Johnson, former executive director of the Kane County Office of Tourism, says tourists are the lifeblood of their communities, including the charming town of Kanab, home to nationally-recognized Best Friends Animal Sanctuary.
+“We are one of the most tourism-dependent economies in the state.
+By supporting our local businesses, customers are protecting the heritage of many local families and the community."
 Helping these towns recover through visitation in the short-term secures the future of amenities and services, like Kanab’s vegan-friendly pizzeria, Zagat-rated restaurant, artisanal bakery, and pet-friendly hotels perfect for visitors adopting a new family member during their visit.
 (Read: The Creature Comforts of Kanab)

 Steve Kennedy is the owner of GearHeads in Moab where the big draws include Arches and Canyonlands national parks.
 Kennedy said that while they have a great following of locals, about 90 to 95 percent of his business comes from tourists, who are vital to Moab’s economy.

 Kennedy said that as much as you like to go on a vacation or adventure well-equipped, there’s probably an upgrade or interesting item you can buy at your destination to make your trip more memorable, whether it’s from a local gift or gear shop.
 Plus, stopping in a local shop gives you a perfect chance to pick-up some insider tips.
 “Interact with the people who live in the place you’re visiting,” says Kennedy.
 “You can always ask for advice on where to go, what to do, how to avoid crowds, and how to be prepared for desert conditions.”